threefoldtech/jumpscale_lib/docs/Howto/GeoDNS.md

-# How to use geodns
+# How to use GeoDNS

 ## install geodns
 ```python